ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Current Status

-We have completed the initial setup of the project and implemented the core game architecture.
-The development server is running and we can see a blank game screen.
+We have implemented the core game architecture and the player ship entity with movement and state machine behaviors.
+The development server is running and we can see and control the player ship on screen.

 ## What Works